danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 }
 ```

-This will catch regressions, but unless the test cases are completely unambiguous it can be hard to tell exactly which one failed.
+This will catch regressions but failing tests only report the first mismatched line.
+This can make it hard to tell which case failed.

-A more robust approach might involve using `actual_iter` to build an `actual` string, then comparing `actual` to `case.expect`.
-The conventional way of doing this involves heap allocations and therefore it has no place in this post!
+Instead, we can our iterator to build a string of the same format as `case.expect`, then compare the two directly.
+The conventional way to concatenate strings involves heap allocations.
+We've avoided them so far, why not continue?

-When you write a string literal in a Zig program (such as the strings in our table driven tests) the length is fixed and the character data can be compiled directly into the executable's program data.
-We can take advantage of these known lengths to have the compiler allocate stack frame space for our `actual` strings.
+String literals in Zig programs have fixed lengths and are compiled into the [constant data segment of the executable](https://ziglang.org/documentation/master/#toc-Where-are-the-bytes).
+They don't live on the stack or the heap.
+We can use the lengths of the strings in `cases` to have the compiler allocate stack frame space for our `actual` strings.

-The obvious implementation doesn't work though, because array lengths must be "comptime known" and inside the loop `case.expect.len` isn't a comptime value.
+The obvious implementation doesn't work.
+Array lengths must be "comptime known" and inside the loop `case.expect.len` isn't a comptime value.

 ```diff-zig
   for (cases) |case| {